The Walking Dead: Michonne: Plot

-The group arrives at Sam's home where they meet her father, John, her younger brothers, James and Alex, and her best friend, Paige.
-With the help of the family, Michonne removes the bullet from Sam's shoulder and cauterizes her wound – saving her life.
-While Sam rests, Michonne learns from both Paige and John that Sam's mother had committed suicide due to the harsh reality of the apocalypse, which takes a toll on the family.
+In the chaos, Michonne and Samantha rescue Pete and escape Monroe through the woods.
+Pursued by Randall, Sam suggests that they hide at her family's home.
+Samantha is then shot in the shoulder by Randall, but they successfully escape.
+They arrive at Samantha's house, where they meet her father John, younger brothers James and Alex, and her best friend, Paige.
+Michonne removes the bullet from Samantha's shoulder and cauterizes the wound.
+While she rests, Michonne learns that Sam's mother committed suicide due to the stress from the apocalypse.